-This Market Spotlight report covers the Opioid-Induced Constipation drugs market, comprising key marketed and pipeline drugs, clinical trials, upcoming and regulatory events, patent information, probability of success, epidemiology data, and licensing and acquisition deals, as well as presenting drug-specific revenue forecasts.
+This Market Spotlight report covers the Opioid-Induced Constipation (OIC) market, comprising key marketed drugs, clinical trials, probability of success, licensing and asset acquisition deals, and epidemiology data, as well as presenting drug-specific revenue forecasts.

-- The approved drugs in the opioid-induced constipation (OIC) treatment market predominantly target opioid receptors, with the exception of Amitiza, a type-2 chloride channel activator.
+The approved drugs in the opioid-induced constipation (OIC) space predominantly target opioid receptors, with the exception of Amitiza, a type-2 chloride channel activator.
 All of the marketed drugs are administered via the oral route, with one product also being available in a subcutaneous formulation.

-- The distribution of clinical trials across Phase I–IV indicates that the majority of trials for OIC have been in the late phases of development, with 61% in Phase III–IV, and 39% in Phase I–II.
+The distribution of clinical trials across Phase I–IV indicates that the majority of trials for OIC have been in the late phases of development, with 61% of trials in Phase III–IV, and 39% in Phase I–II.

 6 KEY TAKEAWAYS